nicobenz/GameStudies-ActionRequests/README.md

 - [x] plot relative importance for every keyword for all games and by genre
 - [ ] expand analysis to all verbs instead of chosen verbs to avoid bias
 - [ ] change preprocessing to only include verbs used in imperative fashion in tf value calculation
-- [ ] cluster verbs into synonyms (using cosine similarity on spaCy vectors?)
+- [ ] cluster verbs into synonyms using cosine similarity
 - [ ] calculate ANOVA or other tests to check for significant differences between genres

 ### Stuff for later
 add text data to corpus:
-- [ ] on-screen data through OCR of frames?
-- [ ] scrape game specific wikis for text data (e.g. quest texts)
-train classifier models:
+- [ ] scrape game specific wikis for text data (e.g. quest texts and not just objectives) train classifier models:
 - [ ] treat term frequencies over n-grams as time series
 - [ ] train classifiers with time series data to predict genre
+- [ ] predict genre through percentage distribution of most used objective verbs

-for comparison do the whole process of the project also with:
+for comparison, do the whole process of the project also with:
 - [ ] Literature (Novels)
 - [ ] Movies/Series